jdussold/recipe-app/README.md

 ## How to Use the App

-### User Registration and Login

-- Users can register for an account to access additional features like adding their own recipes and saving favorites.

-- On the home page, click the "Register" link to create a new account.

-- Once registered, use the "Login" link on the home page to access your account.

 ### Browsing Recipes

 - On the home page, you can see a list of available recipes.